• Skip to primary navigation

 • 1 tablespoon baking powder

-• ½ cup unsalted butter cubed and cold
+• ½ cup unsalted butter cold and diced

 • 1 cup chopped pecans plus more for garnish